Your nervous system isn't broken

 working overtime your whole life

-For neurodivergent people, dysregulation isn't always tied to one event — it's often the accumulation of navigating a world that wasn't built for you.
+For neurodivergent people, dysregulation isn't always tied to one event.
+It's often the accumulation of navigating a world that wasn't built for you.
 Sometimes there's also a specific moment layered on top.
 What matters isn't the label.
 It's whether your body has been able to settle.
 You don't need to relate to all of these.

 This might include